 Temperature checks can help determine if an employee is sick and may be at risk of having the coronavirus.
 Here’s what employers need to know before requiring them.

-If you’re a small business owner who has reopened their business or getting ready to reopen, the safety of your employees and customers or clients is top priority.
-For many businesses, this means temperature checks for their employees — it’s the quickest way to ascertain if a person is ill and may be at risk of having coronavirus.
+If you’re a small business owner who has reopened their business or in a US state ready to reopen, the safety of your employees and customers or clients is top priority.
+For many businesses, this may mean temperature checks for employees to help ascertain if a person is ill and may be at risk of having coronavirus.

 But can you actually require temperature checks of your employees?
 Or is it illegal?